karthik/life-hacks/travel.md

 **Other relevant gear**:
 - [Manta Sleep Mask](https://mantasleep.com/products/manta-sleep-mask).
 These are super nice and compact and have replaced my previous recommendation of an Ostrich Pillow.
 The large eye cups put zero pressure on your eyes.
 - [Airfly](https://www.twelvesouth.com/products/airfly) So I can still use my own headphones with airplane tv consoles.
+- [Travel Humidifier](https://www.amazon.com/gp/product/B07Z64CSTJ/?th=1) If I'm not short on space, I always pack a travel humidifier.
+I've tried many and this one has worked the best so far.
+The dry air on planes and hotel rooms makes me feel like I have a cold and having one of these really helps.
+I also sleep a lot better.

 ## Tech